Minute Puff Pastry Donuts: Easy Cronuts for Busy Nights

 - Preheat your oven to 325°F (160°C).

-- Bake the crust for about 8-10 minutes until lightly browned.
-Allow it to cool.
+- Bake the crust in the preheated oven for about 10 minutes until lightly golden.

-- Pour the filling over the cooled crust, smoothing it out.
+- Pour the peach cheesecake filling over the cooled crust.

 Notes